valancej/documentation/_general/integrations/depfu.md

 Starting with Depfu and Codeship is fast and easy.
 [The Depfu documentation](https://depfu.com/docs) does a great job of providing more information about how to set up Depfu itself, in addition to the instructions below.

 <div class="info-block">
-**Note** At the moment Depfu only works with Ruby projects hosted on GitHub.
+**Note** that at the moment Depfu only works with Ruby projects hosted on GitHub.
 Support for more languages and other SCMs is planned.
 </div>